BMus Performance Entry Information

 All international students wishing to study with Music should initiate enrolment via the University of Waikato International webpage.
 Please note that there are University entrance and English language requirements to meet.

-The audition DVD must be sent directly to Music along with an international audition application form.
+The audition file must be sent directly to Music along with an audition application form.
 The address is as follows:

 Conservatorium of Music

 School of Arts

 Faculty of Arts and Social Sciences

 Audition requirements are as follows: